wmmihaa/azureiotbootcamp/labs/Lab2.md

-# LAB 1 - Pushing telemetry data to Power BI
+# LAB 2 - Sending noticications from IoT Hub to Device

 ## Description
 In the previous lab your Device (Raspberry PI) played the role of the temperature gateway.
 The Bluetooth sensor has a 50-60m range, and we can imagen several sensors paired with the same gateway.
 In this lab you’re going to add another device playing the role of the air condition or thermostat.
 For this device, you are going to be using your laptop.